Come explore the North Thompson Valley during the hot, sunny days of summer.

 The Cowboy Way

 You’ll find plenty of ways to experience the best of the west in the North Thompson Valley.
-Start with an extended stay at Jandana Ranch where you can help out at the ranch and learn how to talk and listen to horses.
 If you’d rather watch real cowboys in action, visit during the first weekend of each September when the North Thompson Fall Fair and Rodeo rolls into Barriere.